artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-centos.rst

       sudo yum update

-   If your environment uses SELinux, at a minmum you will need to run the following commands.
+   If your environment uses SELinux, at a minimum you will need to run the following commands.
 Additional configuration may be required for your local setup.

    .. code:: bash

-      # Allow nginx to use ports 8000 and 8001
+      # Allow Nginx to use ports 81 and 8001
-      sudo semanage port -m -t http_port_t -p tcp 8000 sudo semanage port -a -t http_port_t -p tcp 8001
+      sudo semanage port -m -t http_port_t -p tcp 81 sudo semanage port -a -t http_port_t -p tcp 8001
-      # Allow nginx to connect the mysql server and gunicorn backends:
+      # Allow Nginx to connect the MySQL server and Gunicorn backends
       sudo setsebool -P httpd_can_network_connect_db=1
       sudo setsebool -P httpd_can_network_connect=1
-      # Allow nginx to change system limits
+      # Allow Nginx to change system limits
       sudo setsebool -P httpd_setrlimit 1

 2. Some extra repositories need to be installed in order to fulfill the